ENCCS/julia-for-hpda/content/linear-algebra.rst

    principal components which are ordered in terms of imporance: the first principal component, the second principal component and so on.

-   It turns out the the principal compoenents are eigenvectors of the so-called covaraince matrix of the data.
+   It turns out the the principal components are eigenvectors of the so-called covaraince matrix of the data.
 The corresponding eigenvalues rank the principal components in importance, where the biggest eigenvalue marks the first principal component.